martindevans/martindevans.me/_posts/2015-02-27-Drawing-Stuff-On-Other-Stuff-With-Deferred-Screenspace-Decals.md

 Not surprisingly, perhaps, it took me a while to work this out!
 The value can now be written out into the GBuffer and everything after this point is a perfectly normal deferred renderer.

+### Are We Done Now?

+No, not quite.
+There's one really big problem with this system which goes all the way back to how we're initially getting our shader to run on some pixels.
+We're drawing a box... but what happens if the camera touches the box?
+If the camera is *inside* the box we have a problem because backface culling stops you seeing any of the box (and thus you can't see the decal).
+The solution here is pretty obvious; just use frontface culling if the camera intersects the box, you also need to turn off (or invert, I haven't tested that though) any depth culling that you're doing.

+Doing this is dead simple, you can just test if the camera intersects the box on the CPU and select a different shader *technique* based on the result.
+I do it like this:

+    //Create a space sphere for the camera bounds var cameraSphere = new BoundingSphere(position: cameraPosition, radius: cameraNearClipPlane)

+    //Transform sphere into object space
+        .Transform(inverseDecalTransform);

+    //Check if the camera bounds overlap the decal bounds (unit cube at the origin) bool cameraIntersectsDecal = new BoundingBox(new Vector3(-0.5f), new Vector3(0.5f)).Contains(cameraSphere) != ContainmentType.Disjoint;

 ## Can I Use This?

 Yes!
 I built this decal system for my game (Heist) but everything detailed here is part of an underlying game library called Myre which is open source and available [here](https://github.com/martindevans/Myre).
-Myre is strongly tied to XNA and is totally undocumented, so I don't necessarily recommend you *start* using it for a new project now.
+Myre is strongly tied to XNA and is totally undocumented, so I don't necessarily recommend you *start* using it for a new project now (but feel free to if you want).
 However it's a great source of reference code and it you want the specific decal shader code to tear apart it can be found [here](https://github.com/martindevans/Myre/blob/master/Myre/Myre.Graphics.Content/Decal.fx). *Good Luck*